 public class User { /* omitted */ }

-The scope at which a filter is enabled is per Hibernate Session (the EntityManager internally holds a Session).
-Typically, treat it as active within the same transaction, or for an entire request if OSIV is enabled.
+The scope of filter activation is per Hibernate Session (EntityManager internally holds a Session).
+Generally, think of it as effective within the same transaction, or throughout an entire request if OSIV is enabled.

 @Service